golemfactory/yagna/agent/provider/readme.md

 ## Running the Provider Agent

-Make sure you have compiled latest changes to exe-init binaries:
+Make sure you have compiled latest changes to exe-unit binaries:

 `cargo build --release --bin exe-unit --bin wasmtime-exeunit`

-While the yagna daemon is still running (and you are in the `ya-prov` directory) you can now start Provider Agent.
+While the yagna service is still running (and you are in the `ya-prov` directory) you can now start Provider Agent.
-You should list all presets, provider should use to create offers:
+You must enumerate all presets, you want Provider Agent to publish as Offers on the Market:

 `cargo run --release --bin ya-provider -- --exe-unit-path ../exe-unit/resources/local-exeunits-descriptor.json run high-cpu amazing-offer`

 ## Mock requestor

-Run `ya-requestor` app to mock negotiations and activity.
+Run `ya-requestor` app to mock negotiations, activity and payments.

-1. Configure requestor
+### Configure requestor

 You need to run a separate yagna service with a different identity, if you want to run requestor on the same machine.
-The best way is to create a separate directory (please use `ya-requestor` in the main yagna source directory) with a new `.env` copied from .env-template.
-You must change port numbers in `YAGNA_API_URL`, and `YAGNA_ACTIVITY_URL` to e.g. 7768, and the port number in `GSB_URL` to e.g. 7465 in your new `.env` file.
+The best way is to create a separate directory (e.g. `ya-req` in the main yagna source directory) with a new `.env` copied from `.env-template`.
+In this `.env` file you must change port numbers not to interfere with provider:
+ * `GSB_URL` to e.g. 7474
+ * `YAGNA_API_URL` to e.g. 7475

-2. Run yagna daemon:
+### Run yagna service:
 ```
 cargo run --bin yagna -- service run
 ```